backstage/backstage/.changeset/lucky-kids-cough.md

 '@backstage/plugin-catalog': patch
 ---

-refactors redirection after successfully unregistering an entity to use the catalog rootRouteRef "/catalog" instead of "/"
+fixes bug where after unregistering an entity you are redirected to "/".
+Adds an optional externalRoute "unregisterRedirect" into the catalog plugin which when bound will be navigated to on successfull removal of an entity.
+If the external route is not bound it will default to using the catalog rootRouteRef "/catalog".